platformsh/platformsh-docs/src/development/ssh.md

 ## SSH to your Web Server

-In the management console header, select the environment tab, and select the environment that you want to ssh into.
-You will find an `SSH` drop down button towards the top right.
-Click it!
+In the management console header, click on the environment tab and select the environment that you want to SSH into.
+Then click the `SSH` dropdown button towards the top right.

 ![SSH header pulldown](/images/management-console/header-ssh.png)